fsquillace/junest/README.md

 If you are new on Arch Linux and you are not familiar with `pacman` package manager visit the [pacman rosetta page](https://wiki.archlinux.org/index.php/Pacman_Rosetta).

-JuNest provides a modified version of `makepkg` in `/opt/makepkg/bin` that allows you to build packages from [AUR](https://aur.archlinux.org/) repository.
+In `ns` mode, you can easily install package from [AUR](https://aur.archlinux.org/) repository using the already available [`yay`](https://aur.archlinux.org/packages/yay/) command.
+In `proot` mode, JuNest does no longer support the building of AUR packages.

-Remember that in order to build packages, `base-devel` package group is required
+**Remember** that in order to build packages from source, `base-devel` package group is required
 first:

 ```sh
 pacman -Sy --ignore sudo base-devel
 ```

+JuNest uses a modified version of `sudo`.
+That's why the original `sudo` package has to be ignored in the previous command.

 Installation
 ============